macgamers/playable-games/NATIVE.md

-# Native macOS Games Playable Natively on Apple Silicon
+# Working Native macOS Games

-Below is a list of games that were released natively that are still playable natively on macOS.
+Games that were released natively for macOS that are still playable natively on macOS.

 **This list is automatically generated daily from the [MacGamers.org](https://macgamers.org/) database of user submitted game reports.**